The social meaning of /s/ among SoMa drag queens

 In addition to visual presentation influencing the indexical retrieval of fronted /s/, it also constrains its linguistic production.
 A quantitative analysis of /s/ production among four drag hostesses reveals that as the queens get into drag over the course of the transformation, /s/ amplitude increases relative to the amplitude of adjacent segments.
 In other words, /s/ is produced louder when subjects are in drag.
 I argue that as the transformation progresses, SoMa queens draw on qualia (see Harkness 2015) like "harshness" and "sharpness" across both the visual and linguistic modalities in the construction of a "fierce", larger than life femininity that stands in contrast to normative gender standards.

-To appear.
+2018.
 Calder, Jeremy.
 The fierceness of fronted /s/: linguistic rhematization through visual transformation.
 Language in Society.

 Rhythmic style: Jock vs. Burnout